 With his rich background providing services, he brings a broad perspective on environmental services to PPRC.
 “I am excited to work with PPRC to help protect our communities and the environmental richness of the Pacific Northwest,” said Morrell.
 When not volunteering with PPRC and Sustainable Seattle, Morrell enjoys his family, particularly coaching soccer or carpooling his three boys around with his wife, Christine.

-Gary Chittim is a 25 year veteran of environmental journalism who spent 18 years as the environmental reporter at Seattle NBC affiliate, KING 5 News.
+Gary Chittim has 25 years of experience in environmental journalism and spent 18 years as the environmental reporter at Seattle NBC affiliate, KING 5 News.
 During that time he provided extensive coverage on threats to the Pacific Northwest environment and how groups like PPRC are responding with innovative approaches to prevention.
 He was recognized with several journalistic awards and was honored by agencies such as the U.S. EPA and Washington State Department of Fish and Wildlife.
 He is now championing sustainability, waste reduction and environmental protection through his work as the communications manager for Waste Management in the Pacific Northwest and British Columbia.

 Jill Stoddard Tepe